aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/documentsplitcriteria/_index.md

 ---
 title: DocumentSplitCriteria
+linktitle: DocumentSplitCriteria
 second_title: Aspose.Words for Java API Reference
-description: Specifies how the document is split into parts when saving to   or  format.
+description: Specifies how the document is split into parts when saving to   or  format in Java.
 type: docs
 weight: 132
 url: /java/com.aspose.words/documentsplitcriteria/